-Interview Debrief Prompts for Lessons From Every Round
+Interview Debrief Prompts: Pull a Drill Plan From Every Round

-11 prompts for honest interview debriefs — same-day raw recall, question-by-question scoring, cross-loop pattern detection, and a drill plan tied to your actual weak spots.
+11 copy-ready prompts for an honest interview debrief — same-day raw recall, question-by-question scoring, cross-loop pattern detection, and a drill plan tied to your real weak spots.

-Most candidates skip the debrief, so a five-round loop teaches them roughly the same thing five times.
-The honest debrief is hardest right after a bad round — your brain is sorting between “I was nervous” and “I genuinely lack the skill”, and without a structured pass you’ll guess wrong and drill the wrong thing.
-These prompts force a same-day raw recall, then a question-by-question replay, then cross-interview pattern detection so the next round is measurably stronger.
-Pair with the mock interview prompts to drill the gaps you find here.
+Most candidates skip the debrief, so a five-round loop teaches them roughly the same lesson five times.
+The honest debrief is hardest right after a bad round: your brain is sorting between “I was nervous” and “I genuinely lack the skill,” and without a structured pass you guess wrong and drill the wrong thing.
+These 11 prompts force a same-day raw recall, then a question-by-question replay, then cross-interview pattern detection, so the next round is measurably stronger.
+Pair them with the mock interview prompts to drill the gaps you surface here.

 Best for